smarini/tardis-phylogenetics/README.md

 To run TARDiS, you will need the following inputs:

 * A genomic data set in fasta format (example: `data/example/aln.fa`)
 * A distance matrix, i.e., a square matrix where you stored the genomic distances for you genomic sequence pairs.
 It can be a csv or rds file.
-Rows and columns should be named as the fasta headers (example `data/example/jc.distance.precalc.csv`).
+Rows and columns should be named as the fasta headers (example: `data/example/jc.distance.precalc.csv`).
 Note that this function works for *aligned* fasta files.
 * A metadata file in csv format.
-This file should include two columns, `Accession.ID`, with the fasta headers, and `Collection.date`, with the sampling date in the dd/mm/YYYY format (example in `data/example/metadata.csv`)
+This file should include two columns, `Accession.ID`, with the fasta headers, and `Collection.date`, with the sampling date in the dd/mm/YYYY format (example: `data/example/metadata.csv`)

 ### Shiny GUI
 For experimenting with TARDiS, you can run the Shiny app in `shiny_local`, your results will be in `shiny_local/output`.
 You can retrieve example data in `data/example`.